| 43.54 0.34 (0.79%) | 06-12 16:00 | |||||||||||||

 |||

-Price has closed below its short-term moving average.
-Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and BULLISH in mid-long term.[ EMLP ] has closed below upper band by 30.3%.
-Bollinger Bands are 29.2% wider than normal.
+Price has closed above its short-term moving average.
+Short-term moving average is currently below mid-term; and above long-term moving average.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and NEUTRAL in mid-long term.[ EMLP ] has closed below upper band by 41.3%.
+Bollinger Bands are 4.1% narrower than normal.
 The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |

-The First Trust North American Energy Infrastructure Fund is an actively managed exchange-traded fund.
-The Fund's investment objective is to seek total return.
-The Fund's investment strategy emphasizes current distributions and dividends paid to shareholders.
-Under normal market conditions, the Fund will invest at least 80% of its net assets (including investment borrowings) in equity securities of companies deemed by Energy Income Partners, LLC, the Fund's investment sub-advisor, to be engaged in the energy infrastructure sector.
-These companies principally include U.S. and Canadian natural gas and electric utilities, corporations operating energy infrastructure assets such as pipelines or renewable energy production, utilities, publicly-traded master limited partnerships or limited liability companies taxed as partnerships ("MLPs"), MLP affiliates, and other companies that derive the majority of their revenues from operating or providing services in support of infrastructure assets such as pipelines, power transmission and petroleum and natural gas storage in the petroleum, natural gas and power generation industries (collectively, "energy infrastructure companies").
-The Fund will invest principally in energy infrastructure companies.
-In addition, under normal market conditions, the Fund will invest at least 80% of its net assets (including investment borrowings) in equity securities of companies headquartered or incorporated in the United States and Canada.
-The Fund may invest in equity securities of MLPs without limit; however, in order to comply with applicable tax diversification rules, the Fund may directly invest up to 25% of its total assets in equity securities of certain MLPs treated as publicly-traded partnerships.
+The First Trust North American Energy Infrastructure Fund is an actively managed exchange-traded fund designed to achieve a total return.
+Its investment approach prioritizes generating current distributions and dividends for shareholders.
+Under typical market circumstances, at least 80% of the fund's net assets (including any borrowed capital) will be allocated to equity securities of companies operating within the energy infrastructure sector, as identified by its investment sub-advisor, Energy Income Partners, LLC.
+These companies encompass a broad range of entities, including U.S. and Canadian natural gas and electric utility providers; corporations managing vital energy infrastructure assets such as pipelines or renewable energy generation facilities; traditional utilities; publicly traded master limited partnerships (MLPs) or limited liability companies taxed as partnerships; businesses affiliated with MLPs; and other firms that derive the majority of their revenue from operating or supporting infrastructure assets like pipelines, power transmission grids, and petroleum or natural gas storage within the petroleum, natural gas, and power generation industries.
+Furthermore, under normal market conditions, a minimum of 80% of the fund's net assets (including borrowed funds) will be invested in equity securities of companies primarily based or legally established in the United States and Canada.
+While the fund can invest in MLP equity securities without a general limit, its direct holdings in specific publicly-traded partnerships (MLPs) are capped at 25% of its total assets to adhere to tax diversification regulations.

 | Price to Book Value: P/BV, a ratio used to compare book value to its current market price, to gauge whether a stock is valued properly. |